 If you don’t know somebody, they have no right to view your personal information.
 It’s my personal strategy to not friend anybody on Facebook that I have not met in person.
 If you want to connect, follow me on Twitter.
 That’s as much access as you need until I determine otherwise.

 It’s something we tell student-athletes in our social media education sessions.
 On private social media platforms, don’t friend/add people you don’t know.
 There’s no award handed out for the person with the most Facebook friends.

 Some schools monitor their student-athletes’ social media activity, while others outsource it to firms like us.
 It’s an understandable strategy, but shouldn’t cross the line of invading privacy.
 With our monitoring service, we never access private information of student-athletes.
 Never.

 When it comes to monitoring, ask yourself, “Would I be ok with this if it were my 19 year old daughter being forced to friend and/or give some random company access to her private information?”
 The answer, of course, is no.

-Note: this post has been updated to reflect Facebook’s new privacy control settings, effective December 2012
+Note: this post has been updated to reflect Facebook’s rollout of Graph Search, effective October 2013

 First, login to Facebook, click the on the padlock that now appears at the top right.
 This brings up the new privacy controls menu.

 First up is “Who can see my stuff?”

 Under “Who can see my future posts?”, select the “Custom” option.
 Then click on “Custom”, opening up a drop down menu.
 Click on “Custom” in the drop down menu, pulling up this box: